surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.54.1-dev.1 =
+= 3.54.1-dev.2 =

-(2018/02/25) Updated the NGG module to add support for NextCellent Gallery image permalinks.
+(2018/02/26) Refactored the NGG module to add support for NextCellent Gallery image slugs in the query pid value.

 = 3.54.0 =